 PeCAN is an environmental charity set up by local residents in and around Petersfield, Hampshire.
 We were registered as a CIO (Charitable Incorporated Organisation) in December 2020, charity number 1192778.
 Here is our constitution.
 PeCAN's staff positions are funded with support from the Energy Industry Voluntary Redress Scheme via the National Energy Foundation, and the South Downs National Park Authority.

-Our vision is for Petersfield and its surrounding villages to become carbon neutral as quickly as possible and to restore and protect our local environment.
-We do this by leading and supporting decarbonisation and nature projects in the community.
+Our mission is to help Petersfield and surrounding villages reduce their carbon emissions and protect nature, which we do by leading and supporting decarbonisation and nature projects in the community.
+We work with local people and organisations to create the changes to our buildings, transport, natural environment, understanding and behaviour that our community needs to live sustainably.
+Our vision is for the Petersfield area to become carbon neutral as quickly as possible.
 PeCAN’s charitable objects are: The advancement of environmental protection, education and community development relating to climate change and biodiversity loss for the benefit of residents and the general public in and around the Petersfield area.

 PeCAN is a community-based network of local volunteers.
 It grew out of a couple of public meetings held in early 2020 - just before the lockdown - and has since registered as a charity and built a following of around 300 supporters.
 We have ten trustees and several active volunteers, but we are looking for more!